arashazimi0032/Restricted-Boltzmann-Machine/README.md

 #### Example weights for minist dataset
 <img src="./image/weights.png"/>

+## License
+This repository is released under [Apache License V2](http://www.apache.org/licenses/LICENSE-2.0).
+To develop, publication and use it, please follow the terms of this license.

 ## Citation
 Please cite this paper if you use this code in your research project.